ScriptSmith/reaper/README.md

 [Website](http://reaper.social)

-Reaper is a PyQt5 GUI that scrapes Facebook, Twitter, Reddit, Youtube, and Tumblr APIs using `socialreaper`.
+Reaper is a PyQt5 GUI that scrapes Facebook, Twitter, Reddit, Youtube, Pinterest, and Tumblr APIs using `socialreaper`.

 Are you a developer?
 [Try the Python package](https://github.com/ScriptSmith/socialreaper)